z-almanza/PHP-programming/README.md

 - A php folder has been created with my first php script.
 - A php script has been added to show basic PHP understanding of syntax, variables, and output.
 - A php script has been added to create arrays and use loops and conditionals to manipulate the output.
+- A php script has been added to handle form submissions using POST superglobal, as well as loops and conditionals.
+Additionally, Bootstrap styling implemented.

 ### Author Info